On the strong Arnold chord conjecture for convex contact forms: Proofs of theorems

-Hence $\ev_-(u)$ in case (i) or $\ev_z(u)$ for $z\in\Gamma_\p$ in case (ii) gives rise to a Reeb chord with period less than $T_{\min}(\partial C)$.
-This proves the theorem under the assumption that $C$ is strictly convex and all periodic Reeb orbits on $\p C$ with period less than $a$ are nondegenerate.
+By Lemma \ref{lem:u_nontrivial}, $\ev_{(s_k^-)}(u)$ in case (i) or $\ev_{(\sigma_k^z)}$ for $z\in\Gamma_\p$ in case (ii) gives rise to a Reeb chord with action strictly lower than $\A_{\min}(\partial C)$.
+This proves Theorem \ref{thm:chord} under the assumption that all minimal periodic Reeb orbits are nondegenerate.